weekend survival skills: shelter, fire, food and water

 learn how to manage the fire from start to finish to

 You'll learn how to sharpen knives and axes and undertake a number of

 By arrangement and for an additional fee you can sleep in your shelter.

 Please ask for details and discuss with us before paying.

-for wild food
+for wild food and medicines

 plenty of food growing wild around us.
 7,000 years